Learn the fundamentals of managing space around your vehicle to pass a road test, regardless of class - watch the video.

 2) Space Management;

-Space management, like speed management - everything in social driving tells you that you need to be closer to other vehicles, other fixed objects, and other road users, than what you should be for the purposes of the road test.
+Space management, like speed management - everything in social driving tells you that you need to be closer to other vehicles, other fixed objects, and other road users, than what you should be for the purposes of a driver's test.

-If you follow the example of all other drivers on the roadway, you are not going to be successful on a road test.
+If you follow the example of all other drivers on the roadway, you are not going to be successful on a driver's test.

 Where to Stop In Traffic